Tracially embeddable strategies: Lifting MIP* tricks to MIPco: Introduction

+\paragraph{Exact tracially embeddable strategies. }In~\Cref{thm:tracialeEmbedding}, we only show that the \textit{closure} of the set of correlations generated by a tracially embeddable strategy $\cC_{qc}^{Tr}$ is equal to the set of commuting operator correlations.
+Thus, a natural question would be whether the correlation set $\cC_{qc}^{Tr}$ is closed, in the $\ell_1$ sense, at all.
+We suspect the answer is no since to get the positive $\sigma$ in the proof of~\Cref{thm:tracialeEmbedding}, an approximation theorem must be applied to the states in $\cL^{1}(\alicealg, \tau)$ (\Cref{prop:state_on_positive_cone}).
+Since the set of commuting operator correlation is closed, a negative answer to the above question would imply that there exists some quantum commuting operator correlation which a tracially embeddable strategy cannot realize.

+Another interesting question is whether the same question above is true when we relax the definition of tracially embeddable strategy and allow the state to be any arbitrary vector state $\ket{\psi} \in \cH$ instead, where $\cH$ is the Hilbert space where the standard form of $\alicealg$ is being represented on.
+This would allow theorems which require the correlations to be exact to assume the underlying strategy is a tracially embeddable strategy similar to this paper.

+\paragraph{Implementation of a tracial state within the NPA hierarchy.} In \cite{navascuesConvergentHierarchySemidefinite2008b}, a hierarchy of semidefinite programs is used in order to determine the optimal success rate for a non-local game using a hierarchy of semidefinite programs.
+Roughly speaking, level $n$ of the hierarchy optimizes over the gram matrix $\{ S \ket{\psi}\}$ where $S$ consist of products of observables of length $n$ from Alice or Bob.
+By using~\Cref{thm:tracialeEmbedding}, it is possible to define a variant of the NPA hierarchy where $\sigma$ is considered to be an additional variable that can be added to each level $n$, as well as an additional constraint to be added using the cyclicity property of trace.
+Does this variant of the hierarchy require fewer levels for convergence, or can it be potentially more efficient when the hierarchy does converge?

-Another potential application of this result is self-testing.
-Roughly speaking, a self-test refers to the uniqueness of quantum strategies given a specific correlation set, or correlation sets close to it in the approximate case.
-It has played an important role within device-independent cryptography \cite{bowlesSelftestingPauliObservables2018, coladangeloVerifieronaLeashNewSchemes2019}.
-It was recently shown in \cite{paddockOperatoralgebraicFormulationSelftesting2023} that having an exact self-test is equivalent to having a unique abstract state acting on the game algebra.
-However, it is unclear what the definition of approximate self-testing should be.
-We believe this result can help by shedding some light on this discussion under the case where the correlation is synchronous.
+\paragraph{Operator algebraic formulation of self-testing.} Roughly speaking, a self-test refers to the uniqueness of quantum strategies given a specific correlation set or correlation sets close to it in the approximate case.
+It was recently shown in~\cite{paddockOperatorAlgebraicFormulationSelftesting2024} that having an exact self-test is equivalent to having a unique abstract state acting on the game algebra.
+However, it is unclear what the definition of robust self-testing should be in the operator algebraic framework.

+In this paper, we take advantage of the main theorem and define a notion of robust self-testing of any approximated correlation for the commuting operator model in~\Cref{thm:RigPaulibasis}.
+Informally, in our definition, a game has the rigidity property if, for all tracially embeddable strategies, there exists a pair of partial isometry which has a commutation property (corresponding to Alice and Bob performing the partial isometry locally), which maps the state used within the approximated strategy to a vector state which is close to the ideal tracially embeddable strategy.
+We remark that this notion of self-testing is similar to the notion of self-testing defined in~\cite{natarajanQuantumLinearityTest2017a,coladangeloRobustSelftestingLinear2019a}.